Remember You (album): Artwork

-First unveiled on December 23, 2022, the photographer is credited as Masayuki Kamo, who also shot the cover visuals for her 21st Anniversary: Power of A^3 recorded release.
-The cover art of the album features Hamasaki in the Peninsula Suite of the Tokyo Peninsula Hotel, looking into the distance on all three covers, with a backdrop of the city nightscape visible in two versions.
-Notably, the Peninsula Hotel is where the singer commented often staying in while writing over the last two years.
+First unveiled on December 23, 2022, the cover art features Hamasaki in the Peninsula Suite of the Tokyo Peninsula Hotel, looking into the distance against a backdrop of the city nightscape.
+Notably, Hamasaki spoke of often staying at the hotel over the two years writing the album.

+The photographer is credited as Masayuki Kamo, who also shot the cover visuals for 21st Anniversary: Power of A^3.

-Release
+Release and critical reception

 Remember You was released on January 25, 2023.
-Six different formats were advertised, which include a CD, CD+DVD, CD+Blu-ray, and a double-disc edition—CD+2DVD+Goods, and a CD+2Blu-ray+Goods set.
-The latter edition of the album includes the singer's A-Nation Online 2020 performance stage, which notably showcased a live rendition of the 'despair trilogy'—"Vogue", "Far Away", and "Seasons".
-The final version of the album is a digital download.
+Six different formats were advertised: a CD, CD+DVD, CD+Blu-ray, digital download, and a double-disc edition—CD+2DVD+Goods, and a CD+2Blu-ray+Goods set.
+The latter edition of the album includes the singer's A-Nation Online 2020 performance stage, which showcased a live rendition of the 'despair trilogy'—"Vogue", "Far Away", and "Seasons".

-The TeamAyu version of the album includes a 92 page photobook, described as a mix of a new photoshoot and off-shots from 2020 to 2022.
-The photoshoot is stated to include haute couture pieces commissioned specifically for Hamasaki.
+The TeamAyu version of the album included a 92-page photobook, described as a mix of a new photoshoot and off-shots from 2020 to 2022.
+The photoshoot made use of haute couture pieces commissioned specifically for Hamasaki.

+Remember You received glowing reviews from Neil Z. Yeung of AllMusic and Subaru Tomioka of Cinra.
+Yeung praised Hamasaki's vocals and the arrangements on the ballad tracks, concluding that Remember You was a triumph for the singer and "one of her best albums".
+Tomioka dubbed the album as "powerful and precious", complimenting Hamasaki's continued lyrical ability.
+Tomoyuki Mori of RealSound also wrote a positive overview, appreciating that the album served as a reminder of Hamasaki's unwavering ability to "stick to her own will", both for herself and her fans.

 Commercial performance

 Remember You debuted at number 6 on the Weekly Oricon Albums Chart, selling 11,317 copies.
 It had a peak of number 3 on its initial release date.

 With Remember You's performance, Hamasaki became the female artist with the most albums to reach the top 10—a total of 54.
 She had previously tied for first place with Seiko Matsuda.

 The album was also successful throughout many parts of Asia.
 Upon release, the Taiwanese version of Remember You topped the G-Music East Asian Chart.
-The album spent 2 non-consecutive weeks at number 1 in Taiwan.
-Remember You also reached number 1 on the Japanese Album Chart in Signapore on KKBOX.
+The album spent 2 non-consecutive weeks at number 1 in Taiwan, and reached number 1 on the KKBOX Japanese Album Chart in Singapore.